-A Healthy Guide to Fats in Your Daily Diet--Some Are Good, Some are Bad, and Some are Downright Ugly
+A Healthy Guide to Fat in Your Daily Diet: The Good, Bad, and Ugly

 I will never use a substitute for butter.
 Margarine is one molecule away from eating plastic.
 If I’m going to eat that type of food, it’s going to be the real deal.— Paula Deen